chtwilfer/chtwilfer/README.md

 ## `whoami` - key facts

 - 👩‍💻 My name is Christian, but I also answer to my nickname **Twilfi** 😉
-- 🔗 My home on the net is https://chtwilfer.github.io
+- 🔗 My virtual home is https://chtwilfer.github.io
 - 📫 You can reach me by email at c.twilfer@outlook.de
 - 🐤 You can find me on **Twitter** as @azurecris
 - 🐤 You can find me on **LinkedIn** as www.linkedin.com/in/azurecris